preetham9817/DigitalTwinCloudPlatformforSmartCampusSustainabilityAnalytics_AWS_Cloud_Project_2026/dataset/dataset_description.md

 - Occupancy
 - Sustainability Score

+## Purpose

+The dataset is used to simulate real-time campus monitoring, sustainability analysis, predictive analytics, and Digital Twin visualization using AWS cloud services.

-## Storage
+## File Format

-- Amazon S3
+- CSV

+## Number of Records

-- Amazon RDS (MySQL)
+- 100

-## Data Source
+## Status

-The dataset is generated using simulated AWS IoT sensor data for educational and research purposes.
+This is a simulated dataset created for the Phase-I design and development of the project.

 ## Purpose